How The March For Science Explains The Relationship Between Science Technology and Society In The 21st Century

 20th century: Height of the Parochial Relationship Between Science, Technology & Society

 To bystanders like me who wield little power in the process of scientific innovation, the bad blood makes us sick to the stomach.
 Worse when stories of evil science such as the Tuskegee experiments or Tearoom Trade study still resonate in our lecture halls.
-Or when we try and take stock of the resources expended yet the grand challenges of the 21st century remain.
+Or when we try to take stock of the resources expended yet the grand challenges of the 21st century remain.
 That universal health coverage, income inequality, climate change still impede human progress thanks to a non responsive science policy is heartbreaking.

 Given such a conspicuous mismatch in the scale of scientific enterprise Vs. puny volume of novel scientific discoveries.
 Even more sorry state of anemic ready-for-market technology, the net gain for society is way too discounted in this unidirectional system of epistemology.
 As a matter of fact, it is a system liable to abuse as evident in atrocities that occurred in Nazi camps under the guise of human subject research.